-- The student's parents or guardians will be contacted and a meeting will be held to discuss the positive test result, with the object of collaborating on a plan to assist the student in avoiding future substance abuse. - The student's privilege of participating in extracurricular activities will be restricted as follows: - For a first positive test, the student is ineligible to participate in two subsequent extracurricular activities as determined by the high school principal and the activities director. - Consequences for any violations of the district drug policy also may include disciplinary action by coaches or sponsors specific to activity and participant conduct expectations. - For a second and subsequent positive test, the student is ineligible to participate in any extracurricular activity for one (1) calendar year.
+- The student's parents or guardians will be contacted and a meeting will be held to discuss the positive test result, with the object of collaborating on a plan to assist the student in avoiding future substance abuse. - The student's privilege of participating in extracurricular activities will be restricted as follows: - For a first positive test, the student is ineligible to participate in any extracurricular activities for twenty (20) school days.
+The student may continue to participate in extracurricular activities if within ten (10) school days of the meeting with the parents or guardians the student shows proof that the student is receiving substance abuse counseling with a qualified professional and submits to a second drug test within two (2) weeks. - For a second and subsequent positive test, the student is ineligible to participate in any extracurricular activity for one (1) calendar year.
 To return to participation, the student must complete substance abuse counseling as and to the extent determined appropriate by a qualified professional, and in any event for no less than four (4) hours, and must submit to five (5) follow up drug tests during the next twelve (12) month period.

-The parents or guardians are responsible for the costs of any rehabilitation program, which includes the substance abuse counseling and follow-up testing as described above.
+The parents or guardians are responsible for the costs of the rehabilitation program, which includes the substance abuse counseling and follow-up testing described above.